BTCDecoded/blvm-docs/src/appendices/faq.md

 ### How can I contribute?

-Review BLLVM code and formal proofs, review Bitcoin Commons governance rules, submit issues and pull requests, help with testing and security audits, build your own implementation using both innovations, or participate in governance discussions.
+Review BLVM code and formal proofs, review Bitcoin Commons governance rules, submit issues and pull requests, help with testing and security audits, build your own implementation using both innovations, or participate in governance discussions.

 ### Can I build my own implementation?

 Yes!
-You can use BLLVM's technical stack (Orange Paper, bllvm-consensus) and adopt Bitcoin Commons governance framework.
+You can use BLVM's technical stack (Orange Paper, bllvm-consensus) and adopt Bitcoin Commons governance framework.
 Fork the governance model, customize it for your organization, and build your own Bitcoin-compatible implementation.
 See the [Implementations Registry](https://github.com/BTCDecoded/governance/blob/main/IMPLEMENTATIONS_REGISTRY.md).

 ### Where is the code?

 All code is open source on GitHub under the [BTCDecoded organization](https://github.com/BTCDecoded).
-Key repositories: BLLVM (bllvm-spec/Orange Paper, bllvm-consensus, bllvm-protocol, bllvm-node, bllvm-sdk) and Commons (governance, governance-app).
+Key repositories: BLVM (bllvm-spec/Orange Paper, bllvm-consensus, bllvm-protocol, bllvm-node, bllvm-sdk) and Commons (governance, governance-app).

 ### What documentation should I read?